Article updated on 7th April, 2025

 Poor Organization

-- Establish clear communication channels with residents regarding package procedures, rules, and notifications.
-Use email or mobile apps to notify residents when packages arrive.
+Establish clear communication channels with residents regarding package procedures, rules, and notifications.
+A prompt alert system must be in place to notify residents when packages arrive via email or mobile app.

 Ignoring Package Retrieval Hours